 Beginning July 19th, Prime Minister Boris Johnson has announced that all levels of legally-mandated lockdown will end.
 Contact us to learn more about london flat for rent

 This mandate being lifted indicates that citizens may now freely commence going to and gathering in any desired location – even in establishments that were at one time closed for safety. (i.e., bars, pubs, nightclubs, and other non-mandatory establishments.)

 Thankfully, summer isn’t over yet – and we’ve compiled the top 10 sights to see and things to do to help you make the most out of these next few months!

 Get a Bird’s Eye View from The Shard

-A renowned site to see in the heart of London, the Shard towers over London’s skyline and provides absolutely breathtaking views of the entire city.
+A renowned site to see in the heart of London, the Shard towers over London’s skyline provide absolutely breathtaking views of the entire city.

 For updated safety measures and COVID updates for this attraction, you can view their live update page by clicking here.